sophia-adams1/uc-taper-rate-reform/UC_Taper_Project/README.md

 Run in this order:

-1. `01_clean_raw_datasets.R` — cleans the raw Stat-Xplore and NOMIS exports into tidy CSVs
+1. `01_clean_raw_datasets.R` - cleans the raw Stat-Xplore and NOMIS exports into tidy CSVs
-2. `02_build_panel_data.sql` — joins geography, claimant, pay, and employment data into one panel
+2. `02_build_panel_data.sql` - joins geography, claimant, pay, and employment data into one panel
-3. `03_build_analysis_variables.R` — builds the DiD design variables once, in one place
+3. `03_build_analysis_variables.R` - builds the DiD design variables once, in one place
-4. `04_descriptive_analysis.R` — summary statistics, trend chart, formal pre-trends test
+4. `04_descriptive_analysis.R`-  summary statistics, trend chart, formal pre-trends test
-5. `05_did_regression.R` — DiD and event-study models, results saved to `outputs/`
+5. `05_did_regression.R`-  DiD and event-study models, results saved to `outputs/`

-**Note:** script 02 does not need to be re-run to reproduce the results below; its output, `master_labour_panel.csv`, is already included in `data-processed/`.
+**Note:** running script 02 is not necessary to reproduce the results below; its output, `master_labour_panel.csv`, is already included in `data-processed/`.
 The script documents how the panel was actually built (joined in PostgreSQL via DBeaver) and can be run independently if you want to verify the join yourself.